 The White Court vampires in The Dresden Files.
-No they won't drink your blood, just all your emotions, will and finally life force, but by then you won't care.
+No, they won't drink your blood.
+They just want all of your emotions, will and life force, but by then you won't care.

-Also the Wizards White Council is theoretically the good guys but is so riddled with political backstabbing and dealmaking and so rigidly bound by it's traditions that in practice it falls more somewhere between True Neutral and Lawful Neutral.
+Also, the Wizards White Council is theoretically a force for good, but being riddled with political backstabbing, dealmaking and abiding rigidly by it's traditions means that it falls somewhere between True Neutral and Lawful Neutral.
 At best.

 The Summer fae also have elements of this.
 Yes, they're The Fair Folk, but they're somewhat benevolent and generally on the side of life.
 Except Aurora, the former Summer Lady, was so pissed off at the state of suffering engendered by Summer and Winter that she wanted to bring about the end of the world so it would all stop, and Titania, the Summer Queen, keeps finding ways to fuck with Harry for killing her, even though he saved the world in the process.

-That and while the Winter Court represents the bad things of darkness, freezing cold, and death, the Summer Court represents the equally bad things, like scorching heat, infestations/plagues from too many harmful living things, and unending, uncontrolled life. (like, you know, cancer.)
+That and while the Winter Court represents the bad things of darkness, freezing cold, and death, the Summer Court represents equally bad things like scorching heat, infestations/plagues from too many harmful living things, and unending, uncontrolled life (like, you know, cancer).

 The Archangel Uriel ("Light of God"), while presented as a good guy, is distinctly not a nice guy.
 In fact, he is more accurately described as heaven's "spook": the assassin of Heaven who took the first born of Egypt, among other shady aspects of the business of safeguarding humanity and free will.